Chat Routing Setup

 The "Default" routing mode is a good match...

-- when you are starting out with a small chat team or are mostly getting questions of similar type.
+- if you are starting out with a small chat team or are mostly getting questions of similar type.

 "Group Select" routing mode